gtkphp/zend-ext/README.md

 The Zend\Ext component provides tools for working with Gtk sources.
 Currently, we offer Zend\Ext\CodeGenerator, which provides a unified interface for modeling and generating C-code.

-It will be used in PHP-GKT project.
+It will be used in GKT+PHP project.

 # Usage
 ```